JSAcevedo2000/JSAcevedo2000.github.io/Section-1.-Build-NEMO-and-XIOS-in-a-Docker-Container.md

 Obtain built executables
 ========================

-*(Doesn't work yet...
-Need to put wget into Docker.
-Otherwise use favourite ftp client outside of docker)*

 First create a compatible docker environment that matches the environment in which the executables were built (~424Mb)::